When many people think of making herbal extracts, their first thought is to use alcohol.

 - Cover with the water so the herb is fully wet.

-- Then add the glycerin and cap the jar tight with a lid.
+- Then, add the glycerin and seal the jar tight with a lid.

-- Gently stir to mix the glycerin thoroughly with the herb and water.
+- Gently and thoroughly, stir to mix the glycerin with the herb and water.

 - Place your closed jar on the cloth.
 Add water to the pan, making sure the water comes approximately half way up the jar.

-- Bring to a gentle simmer and simmer the water in the pan on medium low for 2 hours, checking frequently to make sure that the glycerite is warm, but not simmering.
+- Bring water to a gentle simmer on medium low for 2 hours, checking frequently to make sure that the glycerite is warm, but not simmering.
 Adjust the heat as necessary.